-- September Elected officials meet in work sessions with the commissioners.
+- September Elected officials meet in work sessions with the councilors.

-- November County administrator recommends budget; recommended budget presented to community, departments, and Board of Clark County Commissioners in work session; recommended budget published.
+- November County manager recommends budget; recommended budget presented to community, departments and Board of County Councilors in work session; recommended budget published.

-- December Board of Clark County Commissioners holds public hearings to take input on budget; commissioners adopt budget for upcoming two years.
+- December Board of County Councilors holds public hearings to take comments on budget; board adopts budget for upcoming two years.

-During this time period as well as when the formal budget process is not under way, staff from the Office of Budget and Information Services is available to make presentations to organizations and community groups — to provide information and solicit feedback.
-In some years, surveys are used to gather citizen input, too.
+During this time and when the formal budget process is not under way, staff from the Budget Office is available to make presentations to organizations and community groups to provide information and solicit feedback.

-In addition, all of the work sessions and public hearings regarding the county’s budget are open to the public.
-They offer citizens the opportunity for finding out specific information about the budget and for offering comments.
+In addition, all work sessions and public hearings about the budget are open to the public.
+They offer citizens the opportunity to learn specific information and offer comments.